UK Pays France €250M for Expat Healthcare

 The UK government last year signed a cheque for over €250 million in payment for healthcare received by British nationals in France.
-The payment was made as part of its obligations under European regulations to meet the health costs of its citizens living in France and visiting France.

 In order to facilitate international mobility, many countries around the globe have entered into similar agreements concerning healthcare for visitors and residents.